r-public/HammeR/Canonicals.md

 [Aggregate / summarize multiple variables per group (i.e. sum, mean, etc)](http://stackoverflow.com/questions/9723208/aggregate-summarize-multiple-variables-per-group-i-e-sum-mean-etc)

 [Select rows from a data frame based on values in a vector](http://stackoverflow.com/questions/11612235/select-rows-from-a-data-frame-based-on-values-in-a-vector): subsetting by comparing to values in a vector.

+[Merge with replacement based on multiple non-unique columns](http://stackoverflow.com/q/43197211/1191259) update join based on multicolumn key, not specific to a particular package